regen-network/testnets/regen-test-1001/README.md

 A token faucet is available at http://regen.coris.network/faucet.
 The following terms of use apply:

-* In order to ensure there are enough coins for everyone in the testnet and that there is a fair staking distribution, each validator and their delegators and welcome to withdraw up to 2m tree from the public faucet.
+* In order to ensure there are enough coins for everyone in the testnet and that there is a fair staking distribution, each validator and their delegators and welcome to withdraw in aggregate up to 2m tree from the public faucet.

-* 2m tree is a soft limit and upon an accidental distribution that exceeds the 2m limit, there is no penalty or repercussions if the tokens are immediately returned to the faucet address within a reasonable time-frame.
+* 2m tree is a soft limit and upon an accidental distribution that exceeds the 2m limit, there are no penalties or repercussions if the tokens are returned to the faucet address within a reasonable time-frame.

-* Using the faucet to exceed this 2m limit may result in disqualification from receiving testnet rewards.
+* Using the faucet beyond this 2m limit without returning excess tokens will result in disqualification from testnet rewards.

 ## Notes